Derek Bentley: Posthumous pardon and quashing of conviction

-Alternate theories and inconsistencies
+Alternative theories and inconsistencies

 In his 1971 book To Encourage the Others, David Yallop documented Bentley's psychiatric problems, as well as what he believed were inconsistencies in the police and forensic evidence and the conduct of the trial.
 Despite Craig's gun being the only one on the roof at the moment that Miles was shot, he proposed the theory that Miles was actually killed by a bullet from a gun other than Craig's revolver.
 Yallop drew this conclusion from a 1971 interview with David Haler, the pathologist who carried out the autopsy on Miles, and who estimated the head wound was from a .32-.38 calibre fired from between six and nine feet away.
 Craig had been firing from a distance of just under 40 feet and had used a variety of undersized .41, and .45 calibre rounds in his revolver; Yallop asserted it would have been impossible for him to use a bullet of .38 or smaller calibre.
 Haler did not offer in his trial evidence any estimate of the size of the bullet that had killed Miles.
 In July 1970, during an interview with Yallop, Craig accepted that the bullet that killed Miles came from his gun, but maintained that all of his shots were fired over the rear garden of a house adjacent to the warehouse, approximately 20 degrees to the right of Miles' location from where Craig had been firing.

-The standard Metropolitan Police pistol at the time was the .32-calibre Webley automatic, a number of which were issued on the night.
+The standard Metropolitan Police pistol at the time was the .32-calibre Webley Self-Loading Pistol, a number of which were issued on the night.
 In his book The Scientific Investigation of Crime, the prosecution's ballistics expert Lewis Nickolls stated that he recovered four bullets from the roof, two of .45, one of .41 and one of .32 calibre.
 The last was not entered as an exhibit in the trial, nor was it mentioned in Nickolls' evidence to the court.